jskinne3/portfolio/blog/cloudflare_domain_hitches.md

 tags: posts
 layout: blog.njk
 title: Cloudflare domain hitches
-description: DNS and SSL certificate gottcha when finding a new home for a website
+description: DNS and SSL certificate gotcha when finding a new home for a website
 date: 2025-08-14T12:00:00
 ---